Menu Close

 You can download Dr Yuna Kim’s Phd thesis from Macquarie University: Breeding and Foraging Ecology of the Threatened Gould’s Petrel Pterodroma leucoptera.

-If you missed the forum, here is an outline of the main themes and research that was presented.
+If you missed the forum, here is an outline of the main themes presented.

 Bird Forum Program & Speakers August 2024